LogPass/logpass-pytest-plugins/README.md

   instances, that will automatically disconnect at the end of a test.
   Using this fixture also automatically flush all used channel layers
 + `http_commmunicator_factory` - factory of `HttpCommunicator`
-  instances Using this fixture also automatically flush all used channel layers
+  instances.
+Using this fixture also automatically flush all used channel layers

 ### `logpass_pytest_plugins.contrib.rest_framework`